VBCI: History

-Export

 United Kingdom

 In July 2014, France agreed to loan 19 VBCIs to the British Army for testing.
-The British Army was reportedly interested in the vehicle for its Mechanised Infantry Vehicle program.
-In February 2014, it was reported that the French Army may purchase the British Watchkeeper WK450 unmanned aerial vehicle if the British Army bought the VBCI.
-However, in November 2019, the British Army confirmed its selection of Boxer for its MIV program.
+It had been reported a few months prior that the British Army was interested in the vehicle for its Mechanised Infantry Vehicle program.
+In February 2014, it had also been that the French Army may purchase the British Watchkeeper WK450 unmanned aerial vehicle if the British Army opted for the VBCI.
+Ultimately, no deal was reached between the two countries.
+In November 2019, the British Army announced its selection of the Boxer for its MIV program.

 Qatar

 In December 2017, during a visit by French President Emmanuel Macron, Qatar announced it intended to purchase 490 Nexter VBCI vehicles.
 Negotiations continue to be under way for the exact loadout of the 490 vehicles, with American, British, French, Norwegian and Belgian firms bidding for turret systems among other systems.

 In March 2018, it was reported Kongsberg would supply unmanned medium-calibre turrets and Protector remote weapons stations in the event that Qatar ordered the VBCIs in a contract worth up to US$1.94 billion.